 - Film Productions

-- Liberty Hall Museum at Kean University - Mansion of New Jersey’s first elected governor and signer of the US Constitution, William Livingston.
+- Liberty Hall Museum at Kean University: This is a mansion of New Jersey’s first elected governor and signer of the U.S. Constitution, William Livingston.

 - Multi-Arts Festival

-- Munsee branch of the of Lenni Lenape Native American Nation
+- Munsee branch headquarters of the of Lenni Lenape Native American Nation

-- A much attended Passion Play is offered during the Lenten Season
+- A much attended Passion Play is offered during the annual Lenten Season.

 - September: Celebrate Arts Month, with the Union City Arts and Crafts Festival

 - Sites on the National Register of Historic Places

 - Union City Walk of Fame: See tributes to many Hispanic individuals.
 This tribute walk begins with a star for Celia Cruz at 31st and Bergenline.